Consider our "Fast Five" essentials for preparing materials for your courses:

 - Make your PowerPoint presentations accessible to people with disabilities

 - Make your Word documents accessible to people with disabilities

 Instructions for the Microsoft Office Suite

-For Microsoft Office Suite documents such as those created with Word, Powerpoint, or Excel, we highly recommend the LinkedIn Learning course, Creating Accessibility Documents with Microsoft Office.
+For Microsoft Office Suite documents such as those created with Word, Powerpoint, or Excel, we highly recommend the LinkedIn Learning course, Digital Accessibility for the Modern Workplace.